 GLOBAL SCHOLARSHIP – a scholarship that is jointly funded by District 6060 funds combined with funds from the World Fund at the Rotary International Foundation.

 District-supported scholarship is available for study in any academic field, but preference is given to those whose field of study is related to one of the areas of humanitarian need listed below.
 Applicants may be a graduate student, or may have completed one or more degrees and/or be engaged in the early stages of a career.
 There is no upper age limit, but applicants must have completed their Bachelor Degree prior to submitting an application.
-The program provides for a grant in the amount of up to $25,000 to pay for tuition, fees, room and board, educational supplies, and round-trip transportation to/from the study site.
+The program provides for a grant in the amount of up to $15,000 for the 2023-24 Rotary year to pay for tuition, fees, room and board, educational supplies, and round-trip transportation to/from the study site.
 Scholars must account for all expenditures and must provide funding to cover all costs that exceed the amount provided by Rotary.
 All unspent funds must be returned to Rotary.

 Global Scholarships are supported jointly by District funds and by a Global Grant from the World Fund of the Rotary Foundation.
 They are available only to applicants whose field of study and career plans pertain directly to one or more of the following seven humanitarian focus areas: